anuja-rahul/github-stat-automation-python/README.md

 Script is working fine for now.

-set up a `GitHub token` 🔑 and save it to an env variable or a GitHub secret before running anything.
+set up a `GitHub token` 🔑 and save it to an env variable or a GitHub secret before running.

-if you are running locally 💻 **hardcode** it on the script file 📜 or save it on an `.env` file.

-currently working on documentation 📄
-I will further explain in here soon.

-##### Gonna change the handler class completely.
+#### Gonna change the handler class completely.
-##### Now I see more ways to optimise this code.
+#### Now I see more ways to optimise this code.